abudish/abudish.github.io/_posts/2017-09-06-first_post.md

 This site will serve a few purposes: a playground for practicing writting, repository of book reviews and info about my projects.
 In future there might be some additional sections.

-If you happen to be in Kyiv, check out [Kyiv Book Club Meetup](https://www.meetup.com/preview/Kyiv-Book-Club).

 You can comment on any post by using a [Disqus account](https://disqus.com/).

 Cheers!